Feature Request #4035

 Adding the functionality is as simple as checking if the rule callback is an instanceof Validation instead of a callback and running check() on it... managing the errors is a little harder but we can figure that out.
 We could also make it a different method instead of adapting rule() but those are specifics.

-#2 Updated by Kiall Mac Innes about 3 years ago
+#2 Updated by Kiall Mac Innes over 3 years ago

 Not sure I like the syntax for consistency reasons, we use dot notation in other areas of Kohana, why not continue to?
 (Even if internally, it generates a new validation object etc as your example does)